Heavy Smoke Seen Across North Texas As 5-Alarm Fire Burns At Foam Recycling Plant

-FORT WORTH (CBSDFW.COM) – Heavy black smoke was visible as far east as Arlington from a massive commercial fire in Richland Hills on Thursday afternoon.
+FORT WORTH (CBSDFW.COM) – Heavy black smoke was visible as far east as Arlington from a massive fire at Advanced Foam Recycling’s headquarters in Richland Hills on Thursday afternoon.

+Two employees were treated for minor injuries and another employee self-transported to a hospital.READ MORE: Texas Plants And Trees Suffered Serious Damage During Last Week's Winter Blast

 One viewer sent CBS 11 News an email describing seeing “huge flames and huge billows of black smoke,” from her home in White Lake Hills.